Dunvegan Castle & Gardens

 Any visit to the Isle of Skye is incomplete without savouring the wealth of history offered by Dunvegan Castle & Gardens, the oldest continuously inhabited castle in Scotland and ancestral home of the Chiefs of clan MacLeod for 800 years.

-Admission Rates: Please visit our website for current admission prices www.dunvegancastle.com
+Admission rates: Please visit our website for details.

-Location: 1 mile north of Dunvegan on the northwest corner of Skye.
+Location: One mile north of Dunvegan Village in the North West of the Isle of Skye.